metazool/SSI_OSH/README.md

-Past advocacy and organising work in adjacent fields "improve research or _computational practise_" Connection to SSI initiatives and past fellowships on computing environmental sustainability
+Past advocacy and organising work in adjacent fields "improve research or _computational practise_" Connection to SSI initiatives and past fellowships on computing environmental sustainability "Different backgrounds, new ideas, ambitious" - promising rhetoric... "how are you going to make an impact and where are you going to make it"

 For the workshop outline - judgement criteria are its end goals "SMART" and does it demonstrate a clear understanding of the bigger picture in which it's placed